x448/float16/README.md

-# float16 library in Go
+# Float16 Library (Go/Golang)
-float16 provides [IEEE 754 half-precision floating-point numbers](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) (binary16) with IEEE 754 default rounding for conversions.
+`float16` package provides [IEEE 754 half-precision floating-point format](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) with IEEE 754 default rounding for conversions.
+The IEEE 754-2008 refers to the 16-bit base-2 format as binary16.

+This library is used by [fxamacker/cbor](https://github.com/fxamacker/cbor) v1.4+ and is ready for production use on supported platforms.

 All possible 4+ billion conversions between float16 and float32 are verified to be correct.